blueewhitee/blockbyscroll/README.md

 ## Example Usage

-1. After installing the extension, click on the ScrollStop icon in your browser's toolbar
+1. After installing the extension, click on the NoMoScroll icon in your browser's toolbar
 2. Set your global maximum scroll count
 3. Add websites to your blocklist that you want to monitor (YouTube, X/Twitter, Reddit are added by default)
 4. Optionally set custom scroll limits for specific sites by clicking on their icons
-5. Browse the web as normal - ScrollStop will only monitor sites on your blocklist
+5. Browse the web as normal - NoMoScroll will only monitor sites on your blocklist
 6. A small counter will appear in the bottom-right corner when on monitored sites
 7. When you reach your limit, an overlay will appear, preventing further scrolling
 8. You can either close the tab or click "Reset and Continue" to reset the counter